 He finished by summing up autumn at Hever Castle as “magical, surprising and uplifting.”

 Don’t miss the stunning colours of autumn at Hever Castle.
 Enjoy a leisurely self-guided tour of the Gardens and Lake Walk.
-Follow the downloadable trail to enjoy the vibrant colours in the grounds.
 Plus, during your visit come and take part in the Japanese art of forest bathing, boost your health and learn more about the healing power of colour this season.